SAP/spartacus-docs/_pages/fsa/fsa-spartacus-roadmap.md

 ## Features Planned for Version 4.0 / February 2022

-- **My Account Dashboard** - Customers can now see an overview of the most important information displayed in different sections of the My Account on a separate summary page called My Account Dashboard.
+- **My Account Dashboard** - Customers can now see an overview of the most important information from the My Account area on a separate summary page called My Account Dashboard.
-- **Renewal Process** - When their policies are about to expire, the system notifies the policyholders about their policy renewal options, helping them to decide about the new version of their policy.
+- **Renewal Process** - The system notifies policyholders about their policy renewal options when their existing policies are about to expire.
+This helps customers decide about the new version of their policies while they are still valid.
-- **Quote Comparison** - This feature enables customers to create two quotes at a time and compare them.
+- **Quote Comparison** - Customers can compare quotes they created in a separate comparison table, which facilitates the decision-making process when they need to choose between two similar options.
 - **On-Behalf-Of Framework** - This framework enables financial B2B customers to execute processes on behalf of their customers.
 At the same time, they have an overview of their customer's portfolio.
-- **Chatbot** - The Chatbot feature in Financial Services Accelerator allows the banks can interact and coordinate with the customers in real-time and easy to use interface.
+- **Chatbot** - The Chatbot feature in Financial Services Accelerator allows financial companies to interact and coordinate with their customers in real-time and easy-to-use interface.
-- **Policy Inquiry** - Customers are able to see discounts applied to one policy in a policy inquiry.
 - **Quote Replication** - Quotes created in another system (e.g., PQM) are replicated in the Financial Services Accelerator and shown to the customer.
 The customer can accept or decline the quote.
 The customer's decision is then replicated back to the originating system.
-- **No-Touch-Windscreen Claim** - This feature enables automatic disbursement (i.e. without human intervention) of a claim for small damages (e.g. glass damage).